northbrookjs/mocha/README.md

 > Test your packages with Mocha

 Seamless testing with Mocha for Northbrook.
-Handles TypeScript out-of-box.
+Handles TypeScript and ES2015 tests out-of-box.

 Requires test files to be named using one of the following patterns:

 - `.test.(js|ts)`